April lawn salt stress from winter plowing near Southampton turf

 April 20, 2026

-What winter leaves on the edge of the lawn
+What winter leaves along the road edge

 Dog paths compress the same six feet all winter.
 Mention them when you ask about aeration later in the season so plugs target real wear instead of a generic center-lawn pass.
 Spring tournaments sometimes mean portable goals on the same lawn strip every weekend; if soil already squelches, move goals for a few weeks so crowns recover before summer cleats arrive.